TheGameSpider/TechnicSolder/README.md

 -- Technic

 # Installation
-> ***Note: If you already have a working web server with mysql, zip and curl extensions and enabled rewrite mod, you can [skip to step 6.](https://github.com/TheGameSpider/TechnicSolder#cloning-technicsolder-repository)***
+> ***Note: If you already have a working web server with mysql and zip extensions and enabled rewrite mod, you can [skip to step 6.](https://github.com/TheGameSpider/TechnicSolder#cloning-technicsolder-repository)***

 **1. Install Ubuntu Server 18.04 (https://www.ubuntu.com/download/server)** <br />
 **2. Login to Ubuntu with credentials you set.** <br />